 While researchers have looked into the possibility of statins as a cause for ED, other evidence has suggested otherwise.
 The same 2014 study found that over time, ED actually improved among men who were taking statins for high cholesterol.

-Furthermore, the NIDDK says that clogged arteries can cause ED.
-If your doctor prescribes statins to remove plaque in the arteries, it may not be the medication causing problems.
+Furthermore, Mayo Clinic states that clogged arteries can cause ED.
+If your doctor prescribes statins to treat high cholesterol, it may not be the medication causing problems.
 Instead, the clogged arteries themselves may be the cause.

-To date, there is more evidence that statins actually help ED, rather than hinder erections.
-Until there is concrete evidence that statins are indeed a cause of ED, it is unlikely that doctors will stop prescribing these important cholesterol medications.
+To date, there is more evidence that statins actually help ED rather than hinder erections.
+Until there is concrete evidence that statins are indeed a cause of ED, it’s unlikely that doctors will stop prescribing these important cholesterol medications.
 ED itself may be an indicator of an underlying health problem, so it’s important to see your doctor if you have this condition.

 Healthy habits, along with prescribed medications, can go a long way.
 Ironically, many of the lifestyle recommendations for ED and high cholesterol are the same.
 These include: